-Here’s a fun fact: The Iberian Peninsula is named after an ancient people who the Greeks named “Iberians”.
+Here’s a fun fact: The Iberian Peninsula, also known as Iberia, is named after an ancient people who the Greeks named “Iberians”.

 So What is Iberian Peninsula DNA?

 “I don’t have any Spanish or Portuguese ancestors,” you say.
 Maybe you do, maybe you don’t.
-More importantly, you should know that it is not only people who live in Spain and Portugal that identify genetically with the Iberian Peninsula.
+More importantly, you should know that it is not only people who live in Spain and Portugal that identify genetically with the Iberian People on the peninsula.

 It turns out that people in a large geographic area have “Iberian” DNA.
 According to Ancestry DNA’s reference population, you can find high levels of Iberian DNA in an area as large as the one shown below:

-The area that falls within the Iberian Peninsula DNA is shown within the “light blue” circle in the graphic.
+The area that fell within the previous Iberian Peninsula DNA region on Ancestry is shown within the “light blue” circle in the graphic.
 This means that people who live in Portugal, Spain, France, Morocco, Italy, and Algeria can, and usually do, show strong genetic links to the Iberian Peninsula.

 How did the original Iberian DNA spread to cover a section as big as the one in the image?
 It’s easy to imagine that people used to be more stationary in the past, staying close to their local communities and never moving their families to other areas.

-In reality, even though people didn’t have cars and airplanes, they still found means and methods to travel, even during the Middle Ages.
+In reality, even though people didn’t have cars, airplanes, and public transportation, they still found means and methods to travel, even during the Middle Ages.
 People traveled for business and even pleasure, and others found themselves living in new areas after war, famine, or even marriage.

 People who are native to the Iberian Peninsula DNA region are generally very admixed as well, showing only about 51% Iberian DNA, on average.
 A person from this region is likely to have DNA from Europe South, Great, Britain, Ireland, North Africa and Europe West, along with others.